Affirmation (law): United Kingdom

-The cause for such a right is exemplified R v William Brayn (1678).
+The cause for such a right is exemplified in R v William Brayn (1678).
 William Brayn was charged with the theft of a horse from Quaker Ambros Galloway.
-Brayn pleaded 'not guilty'.
+Brayn pleaded "not guilty".
 One witness testified that the horse was owned by Ambros Galloway, and another witness said that he [probably Galloway] bought it from Brayn.
 As Galloway was a Quaker, he would not, "for conscience-sake", swear and so could give no testimony.
-The court directed the jury to find Brayn 'not guilty' for want of evidence and committed the Quaker "as a concealer of Felony" for "refusing an Oath to Witness for the King".
+The court directed the jury to find Brayn "not guilty" for want of evidence and committed the Quaker "as a concealer of Felony" for "refusing an Oath to Witness for the King".